-By the way, did someone mention flats and lagoons?
-In fact, Belize is so lagoon-abundant that 5% of the entire country’s land area (22,960 sq. miles) is covered by lagoons running along the coastline, as well as its atolls and the northern interior.
-Now some of you may not be good at math, but I’m pretty sure that multiplying those two numbers equals ‘more lagoons than you could fish in a lifetime’.
+Speaking of lagoons, did you know that 5% of the entire country’s land area (22,960 square miles) is covered by these coastal inlets?
+Now some of you may not be good at math, but we’re pretty sure that multiplying those two numbers equals “more lagoons than you could fish in a lifetime.”

-Another one of Nature’s blessings to the country is its string of freshwater rivers and estuaries, all of them packed with diverse freshwater and marine life.
-There are two reasons why these rivers should be relevant for you: one, game fish like snook, snapper, jack and yes, tarpon, use these waters both as a buffet and a viable spawning ground.
-Two, the rivers dump an incredible amount of nutritious biomass into the ocean, most of which is then utilized by baitfish and crustaceans, which in turn…well, you know this part already.
+Another one of Nature’s blessings to the country is its string of freshwater rivers and estuaries, all of them bustling with diverse freshwater and marine life.
+The rivers dump an incredible amount of nutritious biomass into the ocean.
+A true feast for bait fish and crustaceans, which in turn…well, you know this part already.

-Finally, the average temperatures range from 75F in the middle of January to 80F during the July ‘heat wave’, which probably takes the crown as the most laid back seasonal change in the world.
-So, although there may be some considerable differences in humidity and rainfall depending on the season, you’re never more than couple of degrees shy from an optimal fishing experience.
+Finally, the average temperatures range from 75°F in the middle of January to 80°F during the July “heat wave.”
+That probably takes the crown for the most laid-back seasonal change in the world.
+There are some differences in humidity and rainfall depending on the season, but you’re never more than a couple of degrees away from an optimal fishing opportunity.

 Here’s a quick overview of some of the most popular fly-fishing spots in Belize:

 The western bank of Belize’s largest island is lined with bountiful fishing lagoons.
 Bonefish, Permit, Tarpon – you name it, it’s here.
 This place is also among the premier luxury fishing destinations.